Skip to content

 • ai-api (chat, reports, planning) → OpenAI GPT‑5 family (gpt-5, gpt-5.5, gpt-5.2, gpt-5-mini, gpt-5-nano, gpt-4.1/-mini/-nano), with one Google model (gemini-2.5-flash-lite) for search-term segmentation.

-• pulsead-agents (autonomous campaign ops) → Anthropic Claude on AWS BedrockHaiku 4.5 by default, Sonnet 4.6 for the decision/writer agents.
+• pulsead-agents (autonomous campaign ops) → Anthropic Claude on AWS BedrockHaiku 4.5 by default, Sonnet 4.6 for the decision/writer agents, and Opus 4.8 for the one job judged worth it: writing the weekly report’s summaries.

 • Snowflake Cortex (the semantic data layer) → Claude Sonnet 4.6.

-• CreativeGoogle Gemini for images, and a multi-vendor video gateway (Sora 2, Runway, Kling, Google Veo, Grok).
+• CreativeGoogle Gemini for images by default, with OpenAI gpt-5.5 + image_generation selectable per run in both image apps, plus a multi-vendor video gateway (Sora 2, Runway, Kling, Google Veo, Grok).

 The pattern: cheap, fast models for classification and collection; stronger models for decisions and writing.
 Router and monitors run on the lightest models; budget decisions, report writing, and SQL generation run on the strongest.

-Toggle between by model → agents and by agent → models, filter by provider, or search.
+Toggle between by model → agents and by agent → models, filter by provider or surface, or search.
 Each agent carries a role badge: read (analyzes only), propose (suggests a change for approval), write (executes, gated), internal (writes only to PulseAd’s own state), and generate (produces creative).

 7providers